froxlor/Documentation/_general/installation/source.md

 cd /var/www/
 ````

-Now you can 'clone' the Froxlor.git-repository using the following command.
+Now you can 'clone' the froxlor repository using the following command.
 It will store the files into the given target-directory froxlor (/var/www/froxlor/).

 ````shell
 git clone https://github.com/Froxlor/Froxlor.git froxlor